WeirdMidas/SkySceneAddon/README.md

 "Guys!
 Pose for the photo!"
 ## Modern and user-friendly memory management

 Memory management optimization for current Android platforms.
-Optimizing five central aspects: cached processes, use of useful data in page-cache, battery consumption, memory reclaim and keeping as many applications as possible in the background, of course, respecting the system limits to avoid unnecessary OOM and Thrashing, so my dear user, RESPECT YOUR CELL PHONE!
+Optimizing six central aspects: cached processes, use of useful data in page-cache, battery consumption, less potential stalls at high memory usage, memory reclaim and keeping as many applications as possible in the background, of course, respecting the system limits to avoid unnecessary OOM and Thrashing, so my dear user, RESPECT YOUR CELL PHONE!

 SkyScene is based on the idea of ​​this module here: https://developer.aliyun.com/article/1230689.